AibaAmine/my-accountant/API_DOCUMENTATION.md

 **Permissions:**

-- Only the **service owner** can accept/decline bookings
+- Only the **service owner** (accountant/course instructor) can accept/decline bookings
-- Both **client** and **accountant** can view booking details if they are participants
+- **Clients** and **academics** can view their own booking details
+- **Accountants** can view bookings for their services/courses
-- Both participants can update booking information (name, LinkedIn, CV, notes)
+- All participants can update booking information (name, LinkedIn, CV, notes)

-**Note**: Academic users cannot participate in the booking system as they don't have access to the service marketplace.
+**Chat Room Integration (Courses Only):**

+- After accepting a course booking, the accountant **manually** adds the academic to the course chat group
+- Academics receive a notification informing them they'll be added to the course chat
+- Chat room management is done through the chat system (not automated)

 ---